Refactoring English

 - Why Improve Your Writing?

-- Why So Serious?
-Make Your Writing Sound Natural
+- Make Your Writing Sound Natural

 - Verbs Drive the Sentence